BLCM/bl3mods/Apocalyptech/README.md

 - `better_rare_spawn_hunt.txt` - This is a better (ie: OP and cheaty) version of the Week 2 event, which guarantees that all of the rare spawns will always drop their unique loot, and also removes the undocumented health buffs which are in the vanilla version.
+Also theoretically makes any other rare spawn in the game which was *not* touched by this mod spawn with 100% frequency, though I'm not sure what else there is which might be affected by this.
 - `better_eridium_event.txt` - This is a better (ie: OP and cheaty) version of the Week 3 event, which increases the Eridium drop rates even further, *vastly* reduces the customization costs at Earl's, and reduces the Eridium